scbeacham/ModList-Exporter/README.md

    - Create a Markdown table with Name, Version, and Author columns
    - Save plain text to `modlist.txt` in your Minecraft game directory
    - Save Markdown to `modlist.md` in your Minecraft game directory
-   - Copy the Markdown table to your system clipboard
+   - Copy content to clipboard based on your configuration setting
+   - Send a confirmation message showing the format used

+#### Auto-Export on Startup

+If enabled in the configuration:
+1. **Automatic**: When you join a world, the mod automatically exports your mod list
+2. **Delayed**: Auto-export happens 5 seconds after joining to ensure everything is loaded
+3. **Same Output**: Creates both files and copies to clipboard using your configured format
-   - Send a confirmation message: "✅ Exported mod list to modlist.txt and modlist.md (Markdown copied to clipboard)"
+4. **Confirmation**: Shows "✅ Auto-exported mod list on startup (X copied to clipboard)"

 #### Example Output